 As with most home repairs, you have two choices: DIY or hiring a professional.
-But, keep in mind, if you make a mistake water could be leaking behind your pool or under your deck, which could require replacing your entire deck if not caught.
-Granted, that is worst case scenario, but worth keeping in mind.
+But, keep in mind, if you make a mistake, water could be leaking behind your pool or under your deck, which could require replacing your entire deck if not caught.
+Granted, that is the worst case scenario, but worth keeping in mind.

 Today, we learned what pool mastic is, why it matters to the health of your pool and deck, as well as when to replace it and how to go about repairing it.
 Have more questions about pool mastic?
 Feel free to send your questions through our Ask the Experts form.
 You can also call Platinum Pools’ Service Department.
 We are happy to help you with any issues that arise for your pool.
 Our phone number is 281 870-1600.